Fees & Billing

 Do not hesitate to ask us about fees when you meet with an attorney.
 We deal with these questions daily and are happy to answer your questions and address your concerns.
 Our fees are structured to make our services accessible to anyone in need of our legal services.

 We charge a percentage of the recovery, either by settlement or at trial.
 The most typical amount is 33 1/3% of the recovery.
-Contingent fees are typically applied to auto accident cases.
+Contingent fees are typically applied to workers' compensation and personal injury cases.

 We charge on the basis of time spent on the case.
-Divorces, business disputes, and real estate cases are examples of cases in which an hourly fee would apply.
+Business disputes and real estate cases are examples of cases in which an hourly fee would apply.

 We charge a flat fee for our service.
 Typical cases with flat fees are wills, deeds, and powers of attorney.